Anmeet/Social_Card/README.md

 ### Note

 As this project needs to be completed in 6hours so I have not done testing.
-If there was more time duration, then would like to work more on CSS and testing.
+If there was more time duration, then I would like to work more on CSS and testing.

 Thank you.